Take your bike, slow down and enjoy a day on beautiful Sanibel Island.

 Just outside the visitor center, take the Indigo Trail to the Wildlife Education Boardwalk.
 There’s a two-story observation pavilion and interpretive signs to learn more about Sanibel Island’s birds.

 This is a 4-mile one-way road starting at the visitor center.
-It is both car and bike friendly.
-It has many pull offs, allowing you to stop, meander and take photos.
+It is both car and bike friendly with many pull-offs, allowing a slow journey with stops for wildlife and photos.

 From the Drive, walk through the delicate mangrove ecosystem to the Mangrove Overlook.
 See lots of wading birds that utilize these mangroves as roosting and nesting sites.
 As I was leaving the mangroves, I was startled (but not surprised) to see a snake among the mangrove roots.

-The observation tower is the best place to see the flocks of birds that either live here or stop here on their migratory path.
+The observation tower is the best place to see the flocks of birds that either live or stop here on their migratory path.
 A large variety of waterbirds and shorebirds enjoy the shoreline and wetlands of Ding Darling.
-They have classified 245 species of birds that visit or inhabit these wetlands.
-Winter is the best time to see many birds.
+245 species of birds have been classified as either visitors or residents of these wetlands.
+Winter is the best time to see lots of birds.

 Wulfert Keys Trail